EricThomson/vp_retrain/readme.md

     pip install torchinfo

 ## Run notebook
-All the important things should be in `volpy_training_initial.ipynb`, including which source materials it are adapted from, thoughts for improving etc.
+All the important things should be in `volpy_training_initial.ipynb`, including which source materials it is adapted from, what needs to be improved, what might be improved, etc.